Cambridge Platform: Ruling Elder

+Deacon

-The two offices are elder and deacon.
-Furthermore, there were two types of elders: ministers (who could hold the title of pastor or teacher depending on their specific roles) and lay elders (called ruling elders).
-Both pastors and teachers can administer sacraments and execute church discipline, but pastors "attend to exhortation, and therein to administer a word of wisdom", while teachers "attend to doctrine, and therein to administer a word of knowledge".
+The office of a deacon is instituted in the church by the Lord Jesus; sometimes they are called helpsBoth pastors and teachers can administer sacraments and execute church discipline, but pastors "attend to exhortation, and therein to administer a word of wisdom", while teachers "attend to doctrine, and therein to administer a word of knowledge".

-Ruling elders, together with the ministers, are responsible for overseeing the spiritual affairs of the church, including examining any potential officers or members before being approved by the church, ordaining officers chosen by the church, receiving and preparing accusations to be presented to the church, pronouncing sentence of censure or excommunication with consent of the church, moderating church business meetings, acting as guides and leaders in church administration, and admonishing church members when needed.
+Ruling elders, along with the ministers, are responsible for overseeing the spiritual affairs of the church, including examining any potential officers or members before being approved by the church, ordaining officers chosen by the church, receiving and preparing accusations to be presented to the church, pronouncing sentence of censure or excommunication with consent of the church, moderating church business meetings, acting as guides and leaders in church administration, and admonishing church members when needed.
 Deacons oversee the worldly or financial affairs of the church, which include collecting contributions and gifts, paying the ministers and distributing charity to the poor.
 In addition to the two offices, the platform also states that elderly widows may also have a ministry within the church, including "giving attendance to the sick, and to give succor unto them, and others in the like necessities."

 Church members elect their officers and can depose them as well.
 The platform recommends that when possible neighboring churches be consulted concerning the trial of officers.
 It rejects any right of government officials, diocesan bishops or patrons to appoint church officers.
 After election, officers are to be ordained by laying on of hands, prayer and fasting; nevertheless, the platform notes that it is election that makes one an officer, not ordination.
 Normally, elders are to perform the laying on of hands.
 If a church lacked elders, however, church members themselves could ordain their officers or the church could invite elders from neighboring churches to perform the ordination.

 Church membership

-Chapter 12 requires that persons who wish to become church members must first be examined by the elders for evidence of repentance of sin and faith in Jesus Christ.
+Chapter 12 stipulates that individuals seeking church membership must first undergo examination by the elders for evidence of repentance of sin and faith in Jesus Christ.
 The person would then be expected to give a "relation" or public account of their conversion experience before the entire congregation prior to becoming a member.
 Those who suffered from "excessive fear or infirmity" could give their confession to the elders in private, however.
 Those who were baptized as children are also required to be examined before they can exercise the privileges of full membership, such as participating in the Lord's Supper.

 Chapter 13 describes procedures for transferring from one Congregational church to another, and chapter 14 describes procedures for censuring and excommunicating members who refuse to repent of offenses.

 Relations with other churches and the state

-Though distinct and without authority over one another, the platform affirms that Congregational churches should maintain communion with each other.
+Though distinct and lacking authority over one another, the platform affirms the importance of maintaining communion among Congregational churches.
 Six ways of showing the communion of churches are identified: